The Center’s mission is to identify causes and create solutions that give hope for ADHD and mental illness.

 Existing medical treatments do provide relief for many if not most sufferers, but this relief has not been enough to prevent these poor long-term results.
 Part of the reason is that treatments do not cure—they only manage symptoms.
 Another reason is that existing treatments are difficult to sustain—many patients discontinue them after a time.
 The Center is actively exploring novel solutions and new paths to discovery for ADHD and the many associated secondary problems that can result.

 Creative solutions are needed, new insights, and new breakthroughs.
-The new Center for ADHD Research at OHSU undertakes creative and broad-ranging efforts to understand ADHD in terms of individual biology and personality as well as in terms of public health influences like environmental toxicants, poor diet, and health.
+The Center for Mental Health Innovation undertakes creative and broad-ranging efforts to understand ADHD in terms of individual biology and personality as well as in terms of public health influences like environmental toxicants, poor diet, and health.
 We utilize state of the art methods to examine brain networks, genetic and other biological signals, and to develop new and better clinical prediction tools.
 We are supported by a world class team of scientists, collaborators around the world, strong funding partnership with the National Institutes of Health, enthusiastic donors, generous families and youth volunteering in our studies, energetic staff and volunteers, and students and trainees.

 This is an exciting time, full of promise.
 Research is advancing rapidly and even in the last five years, our understanding of ADHD has progressed dramatically.
 We are optimistic for the future.